-This violation applies only to participants who received public funds or are eligible to receive a post-election public funds payment (but all candidates may be penalized for "converting campaign funds to a personal use").
+This violation applies only to participants who received public funds or may be eligible to receive a post-election public funds payment.

 If the only result of impermissible post-election expenditures is debt based on outstanding liabilities (e.g., the campaign was never eligible to receive additional public funds and, before making the impermissible expenditures, already had no money left over after the election), staff will not recommend a finding of violation or a penalty because there was never a possibility of a return of public funds.